-Waterbuck are mostly grazers and feed on medium to short grass close to waterholes.
+Waterbuck are mostly grazers and feed on medium to short grass close to water.

-They will also do some browsing during the dry months.
+They will also do some browse grass during the dry months.
 Grass has lower moisture content than browse, and waterbuck need to drink regularly to help digest their food.

 Because they drink frequently, their droppings are usually wetter than other ruminants, and the pellets tend to deform and stick together in clumps.

-After a gestation period of nine months, a single calf is born and rarely twins.
+After a gestation period of nine months, a single calf is born or rarely twins.